Dahon: Folding bikes

 Most Dahon bicycles use a patented, single-hinge frame design where the handlebar folds down and the frame hinge swings to the left, leaving the handlebar inside, whereas models such as the Jifo and EEZZ take advantage of new, vertical folding technology.
 The biggest sellers are those with ETRTO 305 mm and 406 mm (16 or 20 inch) wheels, but models are available with wheels from 239 mm to 622 mm (12 inches to 700C).
 In terms of gearing, bikes can feature derailleurs or hub gears, or both or none.

 For 2013 Dahon offers 30 models of folding or portable bicycles in wheel sizes ranging from 305 mm to 559 mm (16-26") with aluminum alloy or steel frames.
 One of the company's best selling bikes is the Boardwalk, an entry-level, steel-frame commuter bike.

+2025 – DAHON unveiled the K-Feather, a 12 kg electric folding bicycle designed for urban mobility.
+The model incorporated a torque-sensing pedal-assist system and an integrated battery with a claimed range of up to 40 km.

+In 2026, DAHON introduced the Mariner HD and Mariner XL, two folding bicycles designed to accommodate a wider range of riders.
+The Mariner HD features a reinforced frame with a payload capacity of up to 150 kg (330 lb), while the Mariner XL incorporates 22-inch wheels.
+The Mariner HD received a Taipei Cycle d&i Award in 2026.
+Meanwhile, DAHON introduced the LUNDEN GR, a 20-inch tri-fold bicycle and the first model to incorporate DAHON-V technology into a tri-fold design.
+Developed for urban, mixed-terrain and light gravel riding, the bicycle featured a Shimano 8-speed internal hub, adjustable D2D stem, dynamic suspension system and 20 × 2.0-inch tires.
+It was publicly debuted at Eurobike 2026.

 Special bikes

 In 2008, to celebrate 25 years of production, Dahon produced a special edition based on the Mμ series of bikes - the Mμ XXV.
 250 of these machines were produced.
 In March 2009, they announced that they would produce 1,000 sets of a special edition bike based on its Curve D3 folding bike with the Spanish design firm Kukuxumusu.
 2012 marked the company's 30th anniversary, and Dahon produced 300 limited edition bikes to honor the occasion.
 The bicycles are based on the popular Mμ frame and feature high-end carbon parts.

 In March 2017, released a new model called the Curl, in celebration of the company's 35th anniversary.
 They decided to bring end users into the process by launching a Kickstarter campaign to fund production of the bike.
 The Kickstarter campaign allowed for more involvement in the production process by manufacturers, dealers, distributors, and riders.